Lodewic/vantage-project/README.md

 in multiple Rmarkdown files and then knit them together as a website.
 I think a website output for larger analyses is well-suited if there are many technical steps that may not be relevant to every reader.

+### Rstudio

+You can use RStudio and the `reticulate` package, enabling you to run Python code within Rmarkdown documents or R scripts.
+To make RStudio use the Conda environment, make sure to install Rstudio version>1.2 OUTSIDE your conda environment.

+You can download it here, https://www.rstudio.com/products/rstudio/download/preview/

+Using `conda install rstudio` will give you an older version of RStudio which includes less features for using Python code within R.

+You can then run

+    source activate vantage-project
+    rstudio

+This will open rstudio using your conda environment.
+Verify this by opening RStudio and running

+    library(reticulate)
+    py_config()

+You should see something as follows

+    python:         D:\Anaconda\envs\vantage-project\python.exe
+    libpython:      D:/Anaconda/envs/vantage-project/python36.dll
+    pythonhome:     D:\Anaconda\envs\vantage-project
+    version:        3.6.6 |Anaconda, Inc.| (default, Jun 28 2018, 11:27:44) [MSC v.1900 64 bit (AMD64)]
+    Architecture:   64bit
+    numpy:          D:\Anaconda\envs\vantage-project\lib\site-packages\numpy
+    numpy_version:  1.15.2

 Tanzania water pump maintenance prediction
 ==============================